 Silencers in Georgia – How To Purchase A Silencer In Georgia

-A silencer or suppressor is any device that can be attached to a firearm be it a rifle or pistol that lowers or muffles the report of a firearm.
+A suppressor or silencer in Georgia is any device that can be attached to a firearm be it a rifle or pistol that lowers or muffles the report of a firearm.
 Silencers are allowed for use in Georgia for multiple reasons.

 - Home Defense